RKgroupkg/SpsBrute-force/README.md

      python SpsBrute.py
      ```

+   2. now install all the requirements
+      ```bash
+      pip install aiohttp beautifulsoup4 tqdm colorama
+      ```

-   2. For help on how to input value use
+   3. For help on how to input value use
     ```bash
      python SpsBrute.py -h
     ```